Contents

 A Perfect S’ More Casserole from the Oven

-Not sure about your kids, but mine LOVE to make smores.
+Not sure about your kids, but mine LOVE to make s’mores.
 But sometimes you don’t want to a) make a fire, b) give your kids sharp pointy objects c) have them put those sharp pointy objects in a fire.
-This recipe, although again, not the healthiest, at least saves you from sharp objects and fire!
-I think that’s a win!!
+So, when your kids really want s’mores but you want to save yourself all the trouble of using those traditional methods to make s’mores, this recipe, will save you!

 Chocolate and Graham Cracker S’mores